Franklin County Conservation District

 Download File

-Landowners may contract with any contractor of their choice, the list is provided only as a service, no endorsement or recommendation is given to any one contractor.
+Landowners may contract with any contractor of their choice.
+A contractors list is provided as a service, no endorsement or recommendation is given to any one contractor.

-Incentive payments related to the installation of best management practices (BMPs) within certain high priority areas of Franklin County is anticipated to be available beginning July 1, 2019.
+Incentive payments related to the installation of best management practices (BMPs) within certain high priority areas of Franklin County will once again be available in 2025.
 As part of the Watershed Restoration and Protections Strategy, or WRAPS, watershed assessments to study water quality were completed on watersheds across the state.
 The Marais des Cygnes watershed is one of many watershed to have a completed assessment plan that outlines resource concerns directly related to watershed health.
 There are many sub-watersheds within the MdC basin with water quality impairments that are considered high priority areas, and therefore will be eligible for incentive payments.

 Specific impairments to be targeted include dissolved oxygen in Pottawatomie Creek in southeast Franklin County; and bacteria in the Marais des Cygnes River, and drainage into the MdC, in central Franklin County.
 Eligible BMPs to be implemented may include vegetative filter strips; relocation of feeding pens; relocation of pasture feeding sites; off stream watering systems; implementation of rotational grazing; riparian area protection fence; terraces and grass waterways; vegetative and riparian buffers; grade stabilization structures; and nutrient management plans/soil testing.